New opportunities for axion dark matter searches in nonstandard cosmological models: Introduction

 So far, no signal of axion DM has been found, but given the many forthcoming experiments that will access to probe the axion CDM prediction, it is expected that in the following years either a discovery is made, or the axion is not found in that parameter space.
 In the second pessimistic scenario, there are several ways to go around the preferred DM parameter space, such that the axion is either even more weakly or strongly coupled than thought.
 The most straightforward approach is to consider that in the case of the pre-inflationary scenario, there is a very small initial misalignment angle $\theta_i$, to compensate for a higher $f_a$ scale shifting it to be as high as $\sim 10^{16}$~GeV, as allowed by bounds on isocurvature perturbations.
 Another way to open up the axion DM window to smaller masses or higher PQ scales invokes the coupling of the axion to some other field, for instance, to a hidden photon~\cite{Agrawal:2017eqm, Agrawal:2018vin}, or if the axion potential was much larger in the very early universe~\cite{Choi_1997, Banks_1997, Banks_2003, Heurtier:2021rko}.
 A different possibility to expand the range masses has been to consider a nonstandard cosmological (NSC) history in the early universe, such that entropy is injected into the thermal bath, diluting the axion energy density.

 In this work we pursue the last alternative, that is, consider a NSC history of the early universe prior to Big-Bang Nucleosynthesis (BBN) by means of a new field that eventually dominates the expansion of the universe.
 There are several works that have previously studied a NSC scenario in the context of axion physics.
 Besides, pioneer papers that considered an early matter dominance (EMD) period~\cite{Steinhardt:1983ia, Lazarides:1990xp, Kawasaki:1995vt, Giudice:2000ex}, in Ref.~\cite{Visinelli:2009kt, Venegas:2021wwm} the authors studied the cases of low temperature reheating (LTRH) and kination, including the anharmonicities in the axion potential.
 In Refs.~\cite{Grin:2007yg, Carenza:2021ebx} thermally produced axions in LTRH and kination cosmologies were analysed, whereas in Ref.~\cite{Blinov:2019jqc} it was considered the misalignment production of axion-like particles in early matter domination and kination cosmologies.
 In Ref.~\cite{Ramberg:2019dgi} a full scan of cosmological histories was performed, together with including the contribution from the decay of an axionic string network.
 In Refs.~\cite{Nelson:2018via, Visinelli:2018wza} the impact of NSC on the formation of axion miniclusters was analysed.
+Finally, the axion DM scenario in a NSC induced by a primordial black hole domination era was recently studied in Ref.~\cite{Bernal:2021yyb}.

 Our approach is to consider a very detailed analysis of the DM production during a NSC scenario.
 In particular, we study analytically the axion relic density and we find the mass that can account for the whole DM abundance observed today as a function of the NSC parameters.
 We also solve numerically to check our results, getting a good agreement.
 We find the features and characteristics of the NSCs where the misalignment mechanism can lead to an extended range in the axion mass and we map their impact on the coupling to two-photon plane.
 We point the experimental efforts and prospects that can test those cosmological scenarios.